derailed-dash/demo-lz-docs/content/epam-lz/patterns/TP001-DR.md

 ### Context

-Within the ECP environment, it is expected that your service's availability requirements are generally met through the use of **high availability** patterns, such as:
+Within the LZiiB environment, it is expected that your service's availability requirements are generally met through the use of **high availability** patterns, such as:

 - Using regional (i.e. multi-zone) resources, rather than zonal (where possible).
   - Resources that can be deployed regionally include (for example):  regional managed instance groups, regional load balancers, regional persistent disks, regional external IP addresses, Google Kubernetes Engine (GKE), Cloud Storage, Cloud Datastore, etc.